American frontier: European immigrants

 European immigrants often built communities of similar religious and ethnic backgrounds.
-For example, many Finns went to Minnesota and Michigan, Swedes and Norwegians to Minnesota and the Dakotas, Irish to railroad centers along the transcontinental lines, Volga Germans to North Dakota, and German Jews to Portland, Oregon.
+For example, many Finns went to Minnesota and Michigan, Swedes and Norwegians to Minnesota and the Dakotas, Irish to railroad centers along the transcontinental lines, Volga Germans to North Dakota, English converts to the LDS church went to Utah including English immigrants who settled in the Rocky Mountain states (Colorado, Wyoming and Idaho) and German Jews to Portland, Oregon.

 African Americans

-African Americans moved West as soldiers, as well as cowboys, farmhands, saloon workers, cooks, and outlaws.
+African Americans moved West as soldiers, as well as cowboys (see Black cowboy), farmhands, saloon workers, cooks, and outlaws.
 The Buffalo Soldiers were soldiers in the all-black 9th and 10th Cavalry regiments, and 24th and 25th Infantry Regiments of the U.S. Army.
 They had white officers and served in numerous western forts.

 About 4,000 black people came to California in Gold Rush days.
 In 1879, after the end of Reconstruction in the South, several thousand Freedmen moved from Southern states to Kansas.
 Known as the Exodusters, they were lured by the prospect of good, cheap Homestead Law land and better treatment.
 The all-black town of Nicodemus, Kansas, which was founded in 1877, was an organized settlement that predates the Exodusters but is often associated with them.

+At the time in America, women had few rights and were usually confined to domestic spheres.
+Black and other minority women had even fewer rights and privileges than white women.The number of documented Black women who moved to the West during the 1800s and early 1900s is small, although they were certainly present.
+Many worked as schoolteachers on the plains, while others were horse-breakers, midwives, businesswomen, barkeepers, nurses, and mail carriers.
+Black women still faced racial and gender prejudice, but often had more freedoms than they would have in the East, due to the new and diverse nature of the American Frontier.